MicrosoftDocs/connected-spaces/articles/ase-connect.md

     ![Screenshot of file name.](media/ase-activate-11.jpg "Screenshot of file name")

-6. Open a ‘Powershell Terminal’ as an administrator, go to the location where the file is saved, and then run the script.
+6. Open a PowerShell Terminal as an administrator, go to the location where the file is saved, and then run the script.
 You’ll be prompted to sign in a few times.
 Sign in as the admin user that set up the Azure subscription.

     The script does the following: